In the case of this retrospective, the focus will be on the original arcade version due to the plethora of ports released in the years following.

 Shenmue was released in Japan on December 29, 1999, the US in November of 2000 and a month later in Europe.
 Shenmue is an open-world game where players take control of Ryo Hazuki in his quest to enact his revenge on Lan Di for the death of his father.
 The game takes place in 1986 Yokosuka, Japan, where players explore the city throughout the day and night looking for clues on Lan Di.
-During his quest Ryo, can partake in numerous activities including exploring Yokosuka, playing games in the arcade, perfect his martial arts, beat some thugs up, engage in quick time events, and spend his money on gambling and cute figurines.
+During his quest Ryo, can partake in numerous activities including exploring Yokosuka, playing games in the arcade, perfect his martial arts, beat some thugs, engage in quick time events, and spend his money on gambling and cute figurines.

 In terms of content, Suzuki emphasized that Shenmue is not an RPG but FREE.
 Yes, FREE which stands for full reactive eyes entertainment.
 But the game seems similar to a noir PC point and click adventure game that transited into 3D that featuring elements of beat em up, quick time events, and racing into the mix.
 The game is highly revolutionary for the time for its highly-detailed world and how it lets players engage so well in this world which gave non-Japanese players an insight of how life in Japan during the mid-80s.
-Still to this day, the game blows my mind away at how much detail put into 3 GD-Roms!
+Still to this day, the game blows my mind away at how much detail was placed onto 3 GD-Roms!

 In terms of gameplay, its simple the overall premise is to look for clues by doing certain tasks, talking to certain people, and looking around the city all this being written inside Ryo’s journal as a reference guide throughout the game.
 The fighting engine in this game is top notch and feels similar to those who have played Virtua Fighter.
 The forklift racing and motorcycle segments are straight out of Virtua Racing and Hang-On.
 Finally, the quick time events credited towards a non-AM2 game, Dynamite Deka/Die Hard Arcade.

 There are several great segments in the game that often show off the best of what Suzuki intended during the game’s lengthy development, including how much emphasis placed into the player by letting them explore even the smallest of details.
-The driving forklifts whether it be for racing or for working were also among the memorable parts of the game.
+The driving forklifts whether it be for racing or for working were also among some of the memorable parts of the game.
 Wasting time playing Space Harrier, Hang on, Darts, and QTE boxing.
 Even how Ryo can interact with the NPCs even though they can be quite rude, but Suzuki states he wanted to have the players experience each NPC differently, “What I did not want players to experience while having a conversation with an NPC is repetition.
 Getting the same answer to your question over and over is boring.
 And that is what happens in some games.
 In Shenmue, the conversation system is adjusted accordingly,” he concludes.
 Finally, the best portion of the game is the fighting segments, including the 70-man battle near the finale of the game.

-In contrast, there are multiple parts of the game that might turn off several players including myself who at one point convinced not to finishing the game.
+In contrast, there are multiple parts of the game that might turn off several players including myself who at one point was not convinced to finish the game.
 In spite of all the praise Shenmue deserves, it features several flaws that outright making this unplayable for some.
 Particularly in the beginning portion of the game features mundane task that Ryo needs to accomplish that might turn off players so it’s recommended to find a guide to finish the beginning part of the game quickly.
 Asking people if they know Chinese or if they’ve seen sailors?
 These would of worked in 2D point and click adventure games, but not in this type of game.
 Not only that, but the world might be too realistic for others, though this is a subjective complaint since a fraction of people might enjoy this sense of realism.

 Graphically, the game looks amazing, especially in VGA mode where it shines as one of the Dreamcast’s finest gems.
 The models in the game still look great and I cannot complain at this point.
 The buildings, environments, and people might look sharp around the edges, but it’s no concern of mine.